 The number of provisions under the law dealing with the investigation process is rather limited, leaving the Competition Council relatively wide discretion.
 The Competition Council is required, after obtaining all the data necessary for taking a decision, to invite the parties subject to investigation to review the file.
-The Competition Council is required to provide to the parties notification on the assembling of the necessary facts.
-In practice, the notice is comprised of a relatively extensive account of the facts and preliminary conclusions made.
-The final decision will be largely based on the text of the notification.
+The Competition Council is required to provide notice to the parties that the necessary facts have been established.
+In practice, the notice comprises of a relatively extensive account of the facts and preliminary conclusions made.
+The final decision will be largely based on the text of the notice.
 The parties to the investigation have the right to review the file, express their opinion and submit additional information within a term of 10 days from the date of notification.
-No hearings are held allowing parties to defend their position orally.
+No hearings are held allowing parties to defend their position orally although it is possible to request a meeting with the representatives of the Competition Council to discuss the case.

-In cases where the EU Competition rules are applied, prior to taking the final decision, the draft decision of the Latvian Competition Council has to be referred to the European Commission for comments.
+In cases where the EU Competition rules are applied, prior to taking the final decision, the draft decision of the Competition Council has to be referred to the European Commission for comments.